Skip to content

 Key Takeaway

-It is easy to find or develop a trading strategy that works for you; the hard part is sticking to it through thick and thin.
+It can be easy to find or develop a trading strategy that works for you – the hard part is sticking to it through thick and thin.
 Once you’ve found your strategy you should stand by it, no matter how much fear, uncertainty, and doubt (FUD) or fear of missing out (FOMO) is present in the market.

 Using demo mode to practice trading